edeckers/react-native-blob-courier/README.md

 This library allows you to use the integrated download manager on Android, this option is not available for iOS.

-To enable the download manager, simply hand an `AndroidBlobFetchRequest` to `fetchBlob` with the `useAndroidDownloadManager`-field set to `true`.
+To enable the download manager, simply set the request's `useAndroidDownloadManager` to `true` when passing it to `fetchBlob`, or call the `useDownloadManagerOnAndroid` method when using the fluent interface.

 ## Shared directories